Budhia Singh: Early life

 Budhia Singh was born in Orissa in 2002.
+His mother, Sukanti, works as a caretaker in a hostel at Kalinga Institute of Industrial Technology.
 His father died at an early age.
+He has three sisters: Rashmita, Nivedita and Sasmita.

-As a consequence of their poverty, Budhia Singh was sold by his mother to a traveling salesman for ₹850 at the age of two.
+As a consequence of their poverty, Budhia Singh was allegedly sold by his mother to a travelling salesman for ₹850 at the age of two.
 Because of the ill-treatment thereafter, his mother sought out Biranchi Das, a local judo coach and orphanage operator, and asked him to take the boy on.
 Biranchi reimbursed the salesman's purchase price of Singh and the child came to live with Das and his other orphans at a local Judo Hall.
+Singh's mother disputes this version of events, saying "We did not have anything but yet, I never sold [him]."
+Singh himself claims that he met Das after attending his sister's judo class, and that Das never ran an orphanage, although he did sometimes allow his students to stay at the gym.

-One day Das caught him being a "saucy lad".
-He punished him by making him run, but then forgot about him; he returned after five hours and Singh was still running.
-After medical check up his heart was found to be normal even after running for hours.
+One day, Das caught Singh hitting his sister, Sasmita.
+He punished him by making him run, but then forgot about him; he returned after five hours to find Singh was still running.
+After a medical check up his heart was found to be normal even after running for hours.
 He then began to train him to run marathons.
 By the age of four, Budhia had run and completed 50 marathons.
-After running a record breaking marathon, Budhia was admitted to the SAI sports hostel in Bhubaneswar.
+After running a record-breaking marathon, Budhia was admitted to the SAI sports hostel in Bhubaneswar.
 However, he "felt like he was lodged in a jail."
 After staying in the hostel for almost nine years, Budhia is now at home, living with his mother, Sukanti Singh, and his sisters.

 Career and controversy

 Budhia's running ability has led to celebrity status and he appeared in a number of television commercials.
 These commercials and Budhia's fame allegedly led to significant financial gains for Das, which led to accusations of exploitation.
 An inquiry by Indian child welfare officials was launched in January 2006; Das refuted the allegations.

 A feature-length documentary called Marathon Boy was released in 2011 that focused on Singh and Das's relationship over a five-year period from 2006.
 The documentary was funded by HBO & BBC Storyville, and was nominated for an Emmy.
 In the film, Budhia makes a withdrawal of his accusations against Das.

 Singh was no longer running long distances by the age of 13 in 2015, and was running one or two hours of conditional training per day.
-Sambit Mohapatra, a sports journalist wrote that "He cannot even win his school race these days.
-Budhia used to run for kilometres.
-But his coach never tested his ability with other sprinters before he was shoved into the sports hostel...His future doesn't look promising".
-Despite this, Singh himself has said that he would like to one day represent India at the Olympics in the men's marathon.
+Singh himself has said that he would like to one day represent India at the Olympics in the men's marathon.